- Arts and Design»

 - Crafts & Handiwork

 46 Ideas for Homemade Sachet Bags and Scented Fillings

-I didn’t realize that there were so many choices, for making scented fillings for sachet bags, until I started this search for sachet crafts.
+There were so many choices, for making scented fillings for sachet bags, until I started this search for sachet crafts.
 Imagine, you can use lavender and other dried herbs, rice and essential oil, Epsom salts, potpourri, soda, soap, and my favorite discovery, Downy beads.
 There are examples of sew and no-sew ways to make the sachet bags, as well as how to fill purchased bags.

-You'll find the tutorial for making the sachets shown above at BY STEPHANIE LYNN.
+You'll find the tutorial for making the sachets shown above at By Stephanie Lynn.

 1. Frugal Scented Sachets

 You'll find a list of supplies needed to make inexpensive sachets and a great video that shows you step-by-step how to make these scented sachets.
 Find all this information at Pretty FrugalLiving.